 Step 3 – Apply for the Bar Professional Training Course (BPTC) via the BARSAS website.

-Step 4 – Join an Inns of Court (which must be done before commencing for the BPTC
+Step 4 – Join one of the Inns of Court (which must be done before commencing the BPTC)

 Step 5 – Sit the Bar Course Aptitude Test (BCAT) during the summer preceding commencement of the BPTC